jonnygrant/compile_assert/README.md

 I've only found a way to put the compile_assert within static functions in optimized builds, otherwise the compiler can't validate that all calling locations are truly validating their inputs passed to the checked static function at compile time.

+# future
+Add support for multiple conditions in the same compile_assert